-Subparagraph (a)(4) defines "component" and provides two different tests for determining whether a component is a "detachable component."
+Subparagraph (a)(4) also provides two different tests for determining whether a component is a "detachable component."
 One test is based on design and one is based on detachment by a consumer.
-The SB 54 25% source reduction requirement requires reduction by weight and by plastic component for covered materials.
-AMERIPEN would appreciate the Department clarify whether one or both tests for "detachable component" will be applied to measure source reduction, or whether the Producer Responsibility Organization (PRO) will be given flexibility to determine any application of the tests.
+The SB 54 25% source reduction mandate requires reduction by weight and by plastic component for covered materials.
+AMERIPEN would appreciate the Department clarifying whether one or both tests for "detachable component" will be applied to measure source reduction, or whether the Producer Responsibility Organization (PRO) will be given flexibility to determine any application of the tests.